kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Applied Lesson

-Models cannot fix bad data.
+Models cannot fix bad data
-Understanding precedes prediction.
+Understanding precedes prediction
 Data thinking anchors applied AI

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.